 Noah’s flood, in 6020 AA, plus 4270 years is 10290 AA.
 This is 6 years after the sun went back during the reign of Judean king Hezekiah.
 This is essentially at the time of the Assyrian invasion.
 All of the events of the Assyrian invasion of the ancient Israelite kingdoms happened within 20 years of this date, consistent with the likely 20 years of preparation for Noah’s flood from the millennium break at 6001 AA and the actual start of the flood in early 6020 AA.

-1And Jesus went out from there and came to his own city; and his disciples followed him.
+1And Joshua went out from there and came to his own city; and his disciples followed him.

 2When the sabbath came, he began to teach in the synagogue, and many who heard him were astonished, and said, Where did he receive all this from?
 What wisdom is this which has been given to him, that wonders like these are worked by his hands?

-3Is he not the carpenter, the son of Mary, and the brother of Jacob and Joses and Judas and Simon?
+3Is he not the carpenter, the son of Miriam, and the brother of Jacob and Joses and Jude and Simeon?
 Look, are his sisters not here with us?
 And they denounced him.

-4And Jesus said to them, There is no prophet who is belittled, except in his own city and among his own brothers and in his own house.
+4And Joshua said to them, There is no prophet who is belittled, except in his own city and among his own brothers and in his own house.

 5And he could not perform even a single miracle there, except that he laid his hand on a few sick people and healed them.